sschober/ImportKey/README.md

     javac ImportKey.java
     java -cp .
 ImportKey <fqdn>.key.der <fqdn>-full-chain.der

-   This results in a `keystore.jks` file.
+   This results in a `keystore.jks` file containing your certificate under the alias `importkey`.

 ### 4. Import newly created key store to the default domain key store

     keytool -importkeystore -srckeystore keystore.jks -destkeystore <domaindir>/config/keystore.jks

+### 5. Enable new SSL Certificate with glassfish

+Just go to your admin console and select the alias `importkey` as "Certificate Nickname" under *Configurations -> server-config -> HTTP Service -> Http Listeners -> http-listener-2* on the *SSL* tab.

 ## Authors